Risk-Averse Traversal of Graphs with Stochastic and Correlated Edge Costs for Safe Global Planetary Mobility: CVaR-Optimal AND-OR Search

-Additionally, with minor modifications to the \Cref{alg:cvar-aostar-main} workflow, CVaR-CTP-AO* can also track the expected total cost (not just the expected truncated costs calculated with~\Cref{eq:inner_exp}) of the partial policies found during search.
-This is achieved by also backpropagating the (untrucated) $f$-cost of every leaf node (as in AO*), which comes at the expense of a greater computational overhead and memory usage in practice.
+Third, with minor modifications, CVaR-CTP-AO* can also track the expected total cost (not just the values from function $w(n,s)$ for some node $n$ and shift $s$) of partial policies.
+This is achieved by also backpropagating the (untrucated) $f$-values of frontier nodes (as in AO*), which comes at the expense of greater computational overhead and memory usage in practice.
 Since OR nodes represent states from which the agent makes decisions, a tie-breaking routine can be added to the \textsc{BackpropOr} procedure in favour of the child AND node with the lowest expected cost.
-The overall optimization problem solved in that case is a specialized instance of the CVaR-CTP described in \Cref{eq:opt}: the policies found would have a minimal expected cost subject to the constraint that they are also CVaR-optimal, similar to the problem tackled in~\citep{rigter_planning_2022}.
-The experiments in the following section implement this variant of CVaR-CTP-AO*.
+The overall optimization problem solved in that case is a specialized instance of the CVaR-CTP described in \Cref{eq:opt}: the policies found would have a minimal expected cost subject to the constraint that they are also CVaR-optimal, similar to the problem tackled in~\cite{rigter_planning_2022}.
 This mechanism may lead to a different policy than the baseline algorithm in the presence of multiple CVaR-optimal policies.

 Lastly, CVaR-CTP-AO* is an incremental algorithm in the sense that the same search instances can be leveraged for different risk aversion levels (i.e., different $\alpha$ values) to cut down on computation times for subsequent queries.
-Internally, the algorithm always computes the same values with~\Cref{eq:inner_exp}, resulting in the same candidate partial policies (one for each $s \in \Omega_C$).
-The parameter $\alpha$ only dictates which of these should be retained as the best partial policy at every search iteration.
+Internally, the algorithm always computes the same values with \Cref{eq:inner_exp}, resulting in the same candidate partial policies (one for each $s \in \mC^\Pi$).
+The parameter $\alpha$ only dictates which of these candidate solutions should be retained as the best partial policy at each search iteration.
 If a complete CVaR-optimal policy for a specific risk aversion level has not yet been found, the search simply continues where it had previously stopped.